 About the archive

-The Center cares for more than 600,000 photographs in our Railroad Heritage Visual Archive under the leadership of Adrienne Evans, director of archives and collections.
+The Center cares for nearly 700,000 photographs in our Railroad Heritage Visual Archive under the leadership of Adrienne Evans, director of archives and collections.
 Our goal is to build a representative archive encompassing the many styles and subjects of railroad photography and art—from their beginnings in the early decades of the nineteenth century to the present, and from throughout the United States and the globe.
+Standing commitments (as of 2026) will push the total number of images to 1.1 million in the future, while we continue to review and consider new submissions and acquisitions.
 Our mission is to preserve these images and make them accessible.

 Collection processing status